R

 Political Career

-In the 2026 legislative session, Foreman introduced the Constitutional Courts Act.
-The legislation, heard by the Senate’s Judiciary and Rules Committee, seeks to reassert that Idaho courts remain bound by the U.S. Constitution and the Idaho Constitution.
-Foreman stated the bill “does not intend to discriminate against anybody” and is intended to guard against courts departing from the Constitution as the governing legal standard.
-Idaho Press
+In the 2026 session, Foreman introduced the Constitutional Courts Act, heard by the Senate Judiciary and Rules Committee.
+The legislation, as reported by the Idaho Press, would direct Idaho courts to remain bound by the U.S. Constitution and the Idaho Constitution.
+Foreman said the bill “does not intend to discriminate against anybody” and is intended to guard against courts applying legal frameworks outside those constitutions.

-In 2024, Foreman introduced legislation to remove rape and incest as exemptions in the state’s abortion laws.
-Idahovoters In 2023, he supported Senate Bill 1056, which repealed a state law banning groups of people from parading in public with firearms in Idaho cities and towns, arguing the bill was necessary to support rights expressed in the First and Second Amendments.
-Idahovoters
+In 2024, Foreman introduced legislation to remove rape and incest exemptions from Idaho’s abortion law, a bill covered by KTVB.
+In 2023, he supported Senate Bill 1056, which repealed a state law banning groups of people from parading in public with firearms in Idaho cities and towns, arguing the bill was necessary to support rights expressed in the First and Second Amendments.

 Policy Positions

 On abortion, Foreman has maintained a maximalist anti-abortion position throughout his legislative career.
-His 2022 campaign materials described abortion as “the top issue for Idaho” and stated his intent to introduce legislation eliminating the affirmative defense for abortion, with the only permitted exception being to save the life of the mother.
-Idgop This position is consistent with his 2024 legislation seeking to remove rape and incest exceptions from Idaho’s existing abortion law.
+His 2022 legislative priorities included eliminating the affirmative defense for abortion, with the only permitted exception being to save the life of the mother.
+This position is consistent with his 2024 legislation seeking to remove rape and incest exceptions from Idaho’s existing abortion law.

 On taxes, Foreman has consistently opposed tax increases and expressed support for reductions.
-His 2022 campaign platform called for elimination of Idaho’s sales tax on groceries Idgop, and in his early legislative career he introduced bills to reduce the state sales tax rate and provide private school tuition deductions, as reported by the Lewiston Morning Tribune.
+His 2022 campaign platform called for elimination of Idaho’s sales tax on groceries.
+In his first term he introduced bills to reduce the state sales tax rate and to provide private school tuition deductions.

 On constitutional and judicial matters, his 2026 Constitutional Courts Act reflects a stated concern about courts applying legal frameworks outside the U.S. and Idaho constitutions.